nvidia-holoscan/holohub/tutorials/hsdk_rt_analysis/artifact/README.md

     python master.py --iterations 10 -b
     python master.py --numvars 10 -m -o -s

-While running the experiments, output will periodically print to the terminal.
+While running the experiments, outputs will be periodically printed to the terminal.
 The completion of an iteration prints the following output:

     Running... iteration 1 complete